 What is the next big thing in marketing communications?
-We sat down with business communications expert, entrepreneur, and author David R. Evanson to examine an underutilized media opportunity he calls “traditional PR on steroids.”
+We spoke with business communications expert, entrepreneur, and author David R. Evanson to examine an underutilized media opportunity he calls “traditional PR on steroids.”

-Q: You brand yourself as “financial writer.”
+Q: You brand yourself as a “financial writer.”
 Why is that?

 A: Because I know a lot about finance, and it’s an uncommon skill.
 Whenever I had to look for a financial writer, I came face to face with just how rare a skillset it is.
 That said, it can be limiting.
 Lately, I simply say ‘business writer,’ whenever asked what I do.

 Q: You’ve migrated from investor relations, to media relations, and now to something new.
 What do you see as the ‘Next Big Thing’ in marketing communications?

 A: The disintegration of ad dollars for traditional media has placed a premium on reducing costs.
 This has given rise to a massive opportunity for subject matter experts to collaborate with publishers and contribute expert content on a regular basis.
 These opportunities exist vertically and horizontally in the media.
 For instance, right now, I am managing contributor programs with some of the largest media companies (like Dow Jones), deep trades (such as DentistryIQ), influential political journals (such as The Hill), and technical media (such as XBRL.org).
 In terms of the volume of exposure and the level of control, contributed content is like traditional PR on steroids.